cksystemsteaching/selfie/README.md

 cc -w -m64 -O3 -D'main(a,b)=main(int argc, char** argv)' -Duint64_t='unsigned long long'
 ```

 and compile `selfie.c` into an executable called `selfie` as directed by the `-o` option.
 The executable contains the C\* compiler, the mipster emulator, and the hypster hypervisor.
 The `-w` option suppresses warnings that can be ignored here.
 The `-O3` option instructs the compiler to generate optimized code.
 The `-m64` option makes the compiler generate a 64-bit executable.
-The `-D'main(a,b)=main(int argc, char** argv)'` option is needed to bootstrap the main function declaration.
+The `-D'main(a,b)=main(int argc, char** argv)'` and `-Duint64_t='unsigned long long'` options are needed to bootstrap the code.
 The `char` data type is not available in C\* but may be required by the compiler.
-The `-Duint64_t='unsigned long long'` option is used to specify the system specific 64-bit unsigned integer type.
+The `uint64_t` data type is undefined since C\* does not support including the necessary declarations.

 ## Running Selfie